quantum-compiler/quartz/README.md

 ```

 If `[timeout]` is given, then the value (in milliseconds) will be used as a
-timeout for all Z3 queries (otherwise a default value of 30 seconds is used,
+timeout for all Z3 (or SymPy) queries (otherwise a default value of 30 seconds is used,
 which should be enough for most Z3 queries).
 If `[tmpdir]` is given, the
 temporary files during verification will be put into this directory.